Image

 The municipal court holds first appearance and preliminary hearings for felony and misdemeanor charges to determine if probable cause exists to bind the case over to superior or state court of DeKalb County.
 The municipal court holds trials for traffic charges, some misdemeanors, city ordinance and parking violations that occur within the city limits of Decatur.
 The judges can assign fines and incarceration if the person is found guilty.

-The City Commission annually appoints municipal court judges and the city attorney.
-Rhathelia Stroud serves as the Chief Judge, and the associate judges are, Berryl A. Anderson, Hollie Manheimer, and Denise VanLanduyt.
-Substitute judges are Cinque Axam, Tyler Edgerton, Bobby Slotkin, and Tom Stubbs.
-Bryan Downs is the City Attorney; Larry Steele serves as the Municipal Court Solicitor.
+The City Commission appoints municipal court judges biennially and the city attorney annually.
+Rhathelia Stroud serves as the chief judge, and the associate judges are, Berryl A. Anderson, F. Robert Slotkin Jr., and Denise VanLanduyt.
+Substitute judges are Cinque Axam, Tyler Edgerton, Hollie Manheimer, and Tom Stubbs.
+Irene Vander Els is the city attorney; Larry Steele serves as the city solicitor.

 The Court Administrator, Courtney Jackson, oversees the day-to-day operations of the municipal court.
-In addition there are two full-time Court Clerks and two part-time Court Clerk Assistants who prepare the court calendar, support court hearings, process paperwork after hearings, and accept payments of fines.
-Lori Bell and Shakeita Brown serve as Court Clerks; Martha McMillan and Pamela Oliver serve as part-time Court Clerk Assistants.
+In addition there are three full-time Court Clerks and one part-time Court Clerk Assistants who prepare the court calendar, support court hearings, process paperwork after hearings, and accept payments of fines.
+Shakeita Brown, and Jose Vargas serve as Court Clerks; Pamela Oliver serve as part-time Court Clerk Assistant.

 Other services provided by the court include: